littleweaver/littleweaver/Policy/bylaws.markdown

 All members of the Collective legally have equal ownership of the Collective’s assets, but the Collective’s assets are considered to be set aside for the use by the entire Collective.
 Therefore, if a member leaves, they do not receive any portion of the Collective’s assets.
 Upon dissolution, savings will by default be divided equally among all members.

-### Decision-Making
+### Collective Decision-Making

-Decisions are made by informal consensus consisting of bringing a proposal to all members, airing concerns, and coming to a unanimous decision.
+Collective decisions are made by informal consensus consisting of bringing a proposal to all members, airing concerns, and coming to a unanimous decision.
 All policy is up for discussion at any time.
-All major decisions of the Collective must be unanimous.
-Major decisions include:
+Collective decisions include:

 * adding and removing members,
 * making or changing policies,